Chart Color Schemes

 Health performance in Edgeworth - Cameron Park is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Edgeworth - Cameron Park faces significant health challenges with common health conditions prevalent across all age groups but more so among older cohorts.
+Edgeworth - Cameron Park faces significant health challenges with common health conditions prevalent across all age groups but to a higher degree among older residents.

-Approximately 52% (~9,542 people) of residents have private health cover, slightly higher than the average SA2 area.
-The most common medical conditions are mental health issues (10.8%) and asthma (9.2%).
-Conversely, 64.3% of residents report having no medical ailments, compared to 60.3% in Rest of NSW.
-As of 2016, 13.0% (~2,392 people) of residents are aged 65 and over, lower than the 21.9% in Rest of NSW.
-Health outcomes among seniors require particular attention due to specific challenges faced by this demographic.
+Approximately 52% (~9,542 people) have private health cover, slightly above the average SA2 area rate.
+The most common medical conditions are mental health issues (10.8%) and asthma (9.2%), while 64.3% of residents report having no medical ailments, compared to 60.3% in Rest of NSW.
+There are 13.0% (2,392 people) aged 65 and over, lower than the 21.9% in Rest of NSW.
+Health outcomes among seniors require more attention due to the specific challenges they face.

 Frequently Asked Questions - Health